cryptocatalog/ultimate-crypto-comparison/README.md

 - Release

 ### Releases and repositories
-Every markdown-file in the `data`-directory specifies a specific release (or the "latest" version) of a library.
+Every markdown-file in the `data`-directory specifies a specific release or the repository of a cryptographic library.

 **Releases**
 If you specify a release of a library, add the url to the downloadable archive under the `## Archive` section in the markdown-file.